shamshadM/shamshadm.github.io/files/unix/ListingFilesAndDirectories.md

 ```scss
 $ ls -a
 ```
-**ls** is an example of a command which can take options: `-a` is an example of an option.
-The options change the behaviour of the command.
-There are online manual pages that tell you which options a particular command  can take, and how each option modifies the behaviour of the command.
+**ls** is an example of a command which can take options: **-a** is an example of an option.
+The options change the behavior of the command.
+There are online manual pages that tell you which options a particular command  can take, and how each option modifies the behavior of the command.

 ##  Making Directories